sargarass/spatial-database-coursework/README.md

 Visualisation of data from tables:
 ![](images/offices_image_beforeFilter.png)

-Let's suppose "Теле3" that wanted to know who was in the first office after 2013 year.
+Let's suppose what "Теле3" wanted to know who was in the first office after 2013 year.
 For this purpose we can write filter:
 ```
 FILTER_CU(tester){